kahunacohen/ias/README.md

-# ias
+# What is it?
-A simple feed of real photos taken in Israel challenging the simplistic notion that Israel is an apartheid state.
+An "infinitely" scrolling feed of Israeli street-scenes challenging the simplistic notion that Israel is an apartheid state.

+# Technical Details
+It's a [flask](http://flask.pocoo.org/) app.
+Flask is a minimalistic Python web framework that mainly routes requests to handler functions and renders data to templates.
+Think Django or Ruby on Rails, without a lot of jazz.

+Paging is done server-side, but JavaScript injects new pages dynamically on page-scroll.
+This makes the app SEO friendly and addressable yet gives the impression that the photo feed never stops...

+`process-images.py` at the root directory is responsible for batch normalizing images before deploy.
+When deploying the app (see below) this script is called automatically.
+When running a local server for development, you must call this script on the command-line.
+See comments in the script for more details.

 # Development
-This is a [flask](http://flask.pocoo.org/) app.
 In development it should be run by doing: `python ias.py`.
 A server will automatically be run, then point your browser to the location indicated by the terminal.
 To change the host and/or the default port, pass them as positional parameters to ias.py.
 Eg. `$ python ias.py somehost 8040`

 # Deploy
 Deploying code changes involves a git bare repository on the production server.
 See [https://www.digitalocean.com/community/tutorials/how-to-use-git-hooks-to-automate-development-and-deployment-tasks](https://www.digitalocean.com/community/tutorials/how-to-use-git-hooks-to-automate-development-and-deployment-tasks).
 The